Real effective exchange rate (index; broad definition; 64 economies) - Latvia - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 Download Full Dataset (.xlsx)Latest updates.
-In Latvia, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 109.55 (index) in July 2025, compared to 109.44 in June 2025.
-This constitutes an increase of 0.10 percent.
+In Latvia, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 109.31 (index) in August 2025, compared to 109.55 in the previous month.
+This marks a reduction of 0.22 percent.

 Latest values